Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 ### Specify Nodes in a BOS Session Template

 There are three different ways to specify the nodes inside a boot set in a BOS session template.
 The node list, node groups, or node role groups values can be used.
-Each can be specified as a comma separated list.
+Each can be specified as a comma-separated list.

 -   **Node list**